Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     *Flavor prefix: "Noble"*

-    Duelists do not receive nearly as many specialized features as other paths, but what they lack in honed purpose they make up for in raw combat prowess.
+    Duelists do not receive nearly as many specialized features as other paths, but what purpose they lack is compensated in essential combat prowess.

   .. tab-item:: Rank 1